Welcome to “Social Security Q&A.” You ask a Social Security question, our guest expert provides the answer.

 Social Security sends you a statement each year that shows this adjustment.
 The statement also describes any deductions in your check for items such as Medicare and tax withholding.

 Medicare premiums also always go up each year.
-For 2019, the premium for most people for Medicare Part B (which covers medical services and supplies, while Part A covers hospital services) has gone up from $134 to $135.50.
+For 2019, the premium for most people for Medicare Part B (which covers medical services and supplies, while Part A covers hospital services) went up from $134 to $135.50.
 (High-income retirees pay a higher premium for Medicare.)
 Tax withholding is optional, but is a good way to set aside money so that you are not hit with a big tax bill when taxes are due.

 The reward for working later in life